kaazing/tutorials/todomvc-react/readme.md

-# Kaazing Javascript & AngularJS TodoMVC Example
+# Kaazing Javascript & ReactJS TodoMVC Example

 > Kaazing is the world's most scalable, secure, and robust WebSocket platform for real-time Web communication